informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_1_en.md

 In the case in point, returning the value `this` is making the implicit assumption that there will only ever be one instance of the corresponding command class in the program at the same time (the one that is in the `AVAILABLE_COMMANDS` list).
-Command objects that represent commands without parameters are *stateless* since an instance is simply a pointer to a set of methods so for such objects this assumption is in no way restrictive.
-However, command objects that represent commands with parameters are *stateful* and though this assumption holds for such commands in the current program it may not hold for them in evolutions of the program, e.g. a program where we store a stack of command objects in order to implement an *undo* command, so why make it when it is completely unnecessary?
+Command objects that represent commands without parameters are *stateless* since, in the absence of attributes, an instance is simply a pointer to a set of methods;
+for such objects the above-mentioned assumption is in no way restrictive.
+However, command objects that represent commands with parameters are *stateful* and though the above assumption holds for such commands in the current program, it may not hold for them in evolutions of the program, e.g. a program where we store a stack of command objects in order to implement an *undo* command, so why make it given that it is completely unnecessary to do so?

 **Main loop of the program**.
 In the previous assignment, in order to know which command to execute, the main loop of the program in the `run` method of the controller contained a switch or if-else ladder with one option for each of